motion-kit/motion-kit/README.md

       frame from_bottom(50)

       # like in Teacup, views added inside a block are added to that container.
-      # you can reference the container with 'parent'; it won't be an instance
+      # you can reference the container with 'superview' or 'parent'. 'parent'
-      # of a view, it's a special object that acts like a placeholder for
+      # won't be an instance of a view, it's a special object that acts like a
-      # various values, but for the most part you don't have to worry about that
-      # implementation detail.
+      # placeholder for various values; if you want to assign any superview
+      # property, use 'superview' instead.  'parent' is mostly useful for
+      # setting the frame
       add UIButton, :login_button do
         frame [[ 10, 5 ], [ 50, parent.height - 10 ]]
         title 'Login'